Chocolate box art

 An example of a chocolate box with sentimental illustrations of children with flowers.

-Chocolate box art originally referred literally to decorations on chocolate boxes.
-Over the years, however, the terminology has changed; it is now applied broadly as an often pejorative term to describe paintings and designs that are overly idealistic and sentimental.
+Chocolate box art is a category of artwork revolving around the decorations on chocolate boxes.

 Using his own paintings of children, flowers and holiday scenes Richard Cadbury, the son of the founder of Cadbury's, introduced such designs to his chocolate boxes in the late 19th century.

 Renoir's paintings have been described as "chocolate box" and have been derided by Degas and Picasso for being happy, inoffensive scenes.
 Constable's landscapes have also been so described.